distribution/distribution/docs/notifications.md

 The above would configure the registry with an endpoint to send events to `https://mylistener.example.com/event`, with the header "Authorization: Bearer
 <your token, if needed>".
 The request would timeout after 500 milliseconds.
 If
-5 failures happen consecutively, the registry will backoff for 1 second before trying again.
+5 failures happen consecutively, the registry backs off for 1 second before trying again.

-For details on the fields, please see the [configuration documentation](configuration.md#notifications).
+For details on the fields, see the [configuration documentation](configuration.md#notifications).

 A properly configured endpoint should lead to a log message from the registry upon startup: